tink-ab/flatten-sstabledump/README.md

 FAQ
 ---

-### Can't you use Apache Hive to simply process raw `sstabledump` JSON output?
+### Can't you use AWS Athena to simply process raw `sstabledump` JSON output?

-No. Apache Hive requires every JSON entity to be line-delimited. `sstabledump` outputs its JSON in multiline JSON.
-Compacting using something like [`jq -c .`](https://stedolan.github.io/jq/) doesn't work because Apache Hive requires the JSON root object to be a JSON object, not array.
+No. AWS Athena requires every JSON entity to be line-delimited. `sstabledump` outputs its JSON in multiline JSON.
+Compacting using something like [`jq -c .`](https://stedolan.github.io/jq/) doesn't work because AWS Athena requires the JSON root object to be a JSON object, not array.

 Using `jq -c .[]` would work in theory.
 However, it reads up the entire JSON